Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: LLM-based Decision Making Dataset Generation

 \paragraph{nuScenes}

-The nuScenes~\cite{caesar2020nuscenes} dataset is predominantly used to generate benign scenario data for training and evaluation purposes.
-We use the first frame of each scene to generate an environment description along with randomly sampled meta information, including navigation instructions and the current speed of the ego vehicle, following the setup of~\cite{fu2024limsim++}.
-This approach allows us to generate diverse testing scenarios by fully utilizing different scenes from the nuScenes dataset.
-The detailed scenes used for training and testing are listed in Tab.~\ref{table:supp-nusc-dataset}.
+The nuScenes~\citep{caesar2020nuscenes} dataset is predominantly used to generate benign scenario data for training and evaluation purposes.
+We use the first few frames of each scene along with randomly sampled meta information to prompt GPT-4, generating environment descriptions and ground truth decisions.
+The meta information includes navigation instructions and the current speed of the ego vehicle, following the setup in~\cite{fu2024limsim++} and~\cite{shao2023lmdrive}.
+This approach allows us to generate diverse testing scenarios by fully utilizing different scenes across the nuScenes dataset.
+The detailed scenes used for training and testing are listed in Table~\ref{table:supp-nusc-dataset}.
 To test ASR and FAR, we need to generate the target scenarios and boundary scenarios while ensuring other scenario elements other than the trigger elements are as same as possible.
 Therefore, we can rigorously measure how the model reacts to the specific backdoor scenario elements.
 The prompts used to instruct LLMs to craft the ASR and FAR evaluation dataset can be seen in \S\ref{sec:prompt}.

+\paragraph{VirtualHome} The VirtualHome~\footnote{\url{https://github.com/xavierpuigf/virtualhome}} is a popular multi-agent simulation environment for household action via the program, the rendered image from the simulator can be seen in Fig.~\ref{fig:vh}.
+Many works on robot planning with LLM ~\citep{huang2022language,progprompt} utilize the VirtualHome simulator to execute and evaluate the generated action.
+Following similar settings to ProgPrompt~\citep{progprompt}, we ask the LLM to generate a Python-similar program with multiple consequential actions.
+The input to the LLMs is system settings (\textit{e.g.}, available objects and actions), an in-context example and the current task.
+The generated chain of thoughts and code will be executed in the VirtualHome.
+Example prompts and responses can be found in~\S\ref{sec:prompt}.